- Take Action

 What’s in it for you?

-- be part of a support network of faculty and instructors
+Be part of a support network of faculty, instructors, and TAs/TMs

-- access resources and learn with and from other faculty/instructors on what they are doing to contribute to well-being and student academic success
+Access resources and learn with and from others on what they are doing to contribute to well-being and student academic success

 - Hasina Samji